efgonzalez1/UCSBClassChecker/README.md

 Python script for checking if a UCSB class is open.
 Edit the search.json file to customize your search.

-**Clone this repo, edit the search.json file, and in your terminal run:**
+**Clone this repo, edit the search.json file, and run in your terminal.**

 **NOTE:  This script requires beautifulsoup4 and mechanize**

 Requirements can be installed with:  `pip install -r requirements.txt`

 To start searching run: `python gold.py`

 You will be prompted to login using the password associated with your UCSBNetID.